TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 - `graph`: The [Graph](@ref) object that defines the geometry of the energy problem.
 - `representative_periods`: A vector of [Representative Periods](@ref representative-periods).
-- `constraints_partitions`: Dictionaries that connects pairs of asset and representative periods to [time partitions (vectors of time blocks)](@ref Partition)
+- `constraints_partitions`: Dictionaries that connect pairs of asset and representative periods to [time partitions (vectors of time blocks)](@ref Partition)
 - `model`: A JuMP model object.
 Initially `nothing`.
 - `solved`: A boolean indicating whether the `model` has been solved or not.
-- `objective_value`: After the model has been solved, this is the objective value at the solution.
+- `objective_value`: After the model has been solved, this is the objective value of the solution.
 - `termination_status`: After the model has been solved, this is the termination status.

 See the [basic example tutorial](@ref basic-example) to see how these can be used.